 Startups are natural rule breakers.
-You’ve got to ruffle a few feathers and disrupt the status quo if you want to build the next Facebook.
-But there’s one area where startups definitely don’t want to break the rules: payroll and HR.
+You’ve got to ruffle a few feathers and disrupt the status quo if you want to build the next Google.
+But there are two areas where startups definitely don’t want to break the rules: payroll and HR.

 Startups that don’t comply with payroll and HR laws can face serious legal and financial consequences.
 Some penalties are even severe enough to (almost) drive them out of business.
 With that in mind, we've put together this list of the five biggest startup payroll and HR mistakes to avoid.

-In the early days of a startup, having a business bank account can seem like a bit of a pointless activity.
-Brand new companies are rarely making any money and it might seem to the founder that there's no point in pretending like he's paying his employees with company (not his own) money.
+We get it — in the early days of a startup, having a business bank account can seem like a bit of a pointless activity.
+Brand new companies are rarely making any money and it might seem to the founder that there's no point in pretending like they’re paying their employees with company money, and not from their own wallet.

 Misclassification is especially common in startups, where many practice “try before you buy” hiring.
 Yet if the responsibilities of the job don’t materially change when a contractor “converts” into an employee, the IRS considers that worker as having been an employee all along and can fine you for misclassifying them originally.

-Payroll is so hard to do, and business screw it up so often, that the IRS penalizes about 1 in 3 business for payroll mistakes.
-The complexity of managing quarterly tax withholdings at the local, state and federal level.... it easily adds up to a full-time job, even for a business with just a couple of employees.
+Payroll is hard to do, and the complexity of managing payroll tax obligations at the local, state and federal level easily adds up to a full-time job, even for a business with just a couple of employees.
 That’s why most businesses use a payroll service.